lcy-seso/Carrot/benchmarks/rnnlm/README.md

 # Test Results

-Train 30 batches.
-The first 10 batches are for warmup.
+Train 60 batches.
+The first 10 batches are for warmup, and the left 50 are timed.

+Metrics:

+1. elapsed time: total time of running 50 batches.
+1. wall time: elapsed time / 50.
+1. examples per second.

 ## Static LSTM